Annulment vs. Divorce in Colorado — What Is the Difference?

 What Is the Annulment Process?

 A variety of parties can file for an annulment.
-These include either party of the marriage, the other legal spouse, the parents of an underage party, the state, or children of either party, as long as they are not minors.
+These include either party of the marriage, the other legal spouse, the parents of an underage party, the state, or the children of either party, as long as they are not minors.

 For an annulment to be approved in Colorado, the judge must see it as voidable or void.
-If the grant determines it voidable, the marriage may be able to exist under certain circumstances.
+If the grant determines it is voidable, the marriage may be able to exist under certain circumstances.
 An example of this would be if an underage person’s guardian gives consent.
 If a judge determines a marriage is void, that means the marriage was never valid and therefore never legal.

-Whether you are going through a divorce or an annulment, assets and property must be divided, and child custody and child support must be decided on before one of these two legal decisions is granted.
+Whether you are going through a divorce or an annulment, assets, and property must be divided, and child custody and child support must be decided on before one of these two legal decisions is granted.

 The timeline and cost for an annulment vary from case to case.
 If one party contests the annulment, it is going to take a lot longer to go through court — which can also cause the costs of legal fees to rise.
 This is also true in divorce proceedings.